reahl/reahl/reahl-doc/doc/component/setup.cfg.rst

 configuration
 ^^^^^^^^^^^^^

-If your project contains its own |Configuration|, specify it as the "configuration" entry.
+If your project contains its own |Configuration|, specify it as the "configuration" key.
 Its value is a string using the `entry point object reference`_ format:

 .. code-block:: ini

    [options]
    component =
-     {
-       "configuration": "my.package:MyConfiguration"
+     configuration = "my.package:MyConfiguration"
-     }

 .. _setup_cfg_schedule: